 “I know that if I have any problems, I can call them.
 It feels so good to know that EPIC has my back no matter what.”

-Doris is excited for her future at Riverside Café and is eager to continue to succeed in her role.
+Doris is excited for her future at Riverfront Café and is eager to continue to succeed in her role.
 She encourages everyone who is struggling to find work to give EPIC a go.

 “You will be better off with their help – look where I ended up with EPIC’s support.”